Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Because of the interesting way a ferret’s body is shaped, you can’t just pick it up like you would a cat, dog, or even a rabbit.
+Due to the interesting way that a ferret’s body is shaped, you can’t just pick it up like you would a cat, dog, or even a rabbit.
 You must take care to provide support for your ferret’s back and chest.
-Don’t allow its back to stretch out, as this could be uncomfortable or even painful for your ferret.
-Also, make sure to keep a firm grip so your ferret doesn’t fall, but remain gentle so you don’t hurt or excite your pet.
-It sounds like a lot, but after you get used to holding your ferret, all of this will become second nature and you’ll no longer have to think about it so hard.
-It will just come naturally!
+Don’t allow its back to stretch out, as this could be uncomfortable or even painful for your pet.
+Also, make sure to keep a firm grip so your ferret doesn’t fall, but remain gentle so you don’t hurt or excite them.

-Featured Image: Daniel Steinke, Pixabay
+Featured Image Credit: Daniel Steinke, Pixabay

 Our vets